dbiir/rainbow/rainbow-evaluate/README.md

 done
 ```

-You should ensure that the system user running rainbow jars have the right permissions
+You should ensure that the system user running Rainbow jars have the right permissions
 to execute this script and clear the fs cache on the cluster nodes.